Flight-Free-UK/flight_free_uk_website/source/posts/is-it-better-to-be-vegan-or-give-up-flying.html.markdown

 > "One flight can generate more emissions than a year’s worth of meat consumption or driving a car."

 But it’s useful to hold up the impact of aviation in relation to other lifestyle choices, to put things into context.
-We also chose driving a car, as meat consumption and road transport are generally known to be fairly high in emissions.
-But the average reader might be surprised to know that just one flight can generate more emissions than a year’s worth of doing one or other of those activities.
+Eating meat and driving a car are generally known to be fairly high in emissions, but the average reader might be surprised to know that just one flight can generate more emissions than a year’s worth of doing one or other of those activities.

 The graph states that eating meat for a year would generate 2.06 tonnes CO2, driving for a year generates 1.73 tonnes, and each passenger on a return flight to Bali would be responsible for 3.37 tonnes CO2.